MIX CODE OF CONDUCT

 If someone lets you know that they are uncomfortable about another attendee’s behaviour, please encourage them to come and talk to us, or seek their permission to come and talk to us yourself.
 Even if they think it is a trivial issue, we want to know about it so we can be prepared to take action and prevent situations from escalating.

-Melbourne Lindy Exchange (MLX) is dedicated to providing a safe event experience for everyone involved, regardless of gender, age, sexual orientation, ability, physical appearance, race, ethnicity, or religion (or lack thereof).
-Every person at our event (including attendees, DJs, volunteers, band members and staff) has an absolute right to feel safe and respected at all times.
+Melbourne Iso Exchange (MIX) is dedicated to providing a safe event experience for everyone involved, regardless of gender, age, sexual orientation, ability, physical appearance, race, ethnicity, or religion (or lack thereof).
+Every person at our event (including attendees, DJs, and staff) has an absolute right to feel safe and respected at all times.
 We do not tolerate harassment or bullying in any form.

-Every person attending or associated with MLX in any capacity is required to abide by the MLX code of conduct at all times.
-If you violate the following standards of conduct, we may ask you to leave the event immediately and will notify the police if necessary.
-We may ask you to not return over the course of the weekend, or to future events.
-We reserve the right to decide who attends MLX and we will ensure the comfort and safety of all attendees.
+Every person attending or associated with MIX in any capacity is required to abide by the MIX code of conduct at all times.
+If you violate the following standards of conduct, we may remove you from the online event immediately and will notify the police if necessary.
+We may ask you to not return over the course of the event, or to future events.
+We reserve the right to decide who attends MIX and we will work to ensure the comfort and safety of all attendees.

 We expect every person to take ownership of their language.